istio/enhancements/README.md

 An enhancement is anything that meets any of these criteria:

-- a blog post would be written about after its release (ex. [v1beta1 authorization policy](https://istio.io/blog/2019/v1beta1-authorization-policy/))
+- a blog post would be written about after its release (e.g. [v1beta1 authorization policy](https://istio.io/blog/2019/v1beta1-authorization-policy/))
 - requires multiple parties/working groups/owners participating to complete (ex. auto mTLS)
 - will be graduating from one stage to another (ex. alpha to beta, beta to GA)
 - needs significant effort or changes Istio in a significant way (ex. something that would take 10 person-weeks to implement, introduce or redesign a system component, or introduces API changes)